Androser420/DPM/README.md

 ## Changelog

-See the `CHANGELOG.md` for detailed information on updates and changes.
+See the `Releases` tab for detailed information on updates and changes.

 ---